The darling buds of May ... The merry month of May ...

 1913 Cold and unsettled.
 Over 50 mm of rain on the 8th and 9th in the NE of Britain near a slow-moving front with a depression to the SW; it gave 100mm in places.
 It was hot during the final week with S and SW winds, with some thunderstorms.
 On the 27th thunderstorms with damaging hail swept across the Midlands and East Anglia.
 60mm hailstones in Castle Hedington (Essex) hurt people and killed rabbits.

 1914 This month holds the record for the lowest May minimum in the last 10 days of the month: -7.2 at Braemar on the 25th.
 The first half of the month was cold and unsettled as a series of depressions crossed the UK.
 Early on the morning of the 2nd it was -4C at Worksop.
 Generally dry and cloudy, but with violent thunderstorms in London on the 7th and 22nd.
+There was a drought at Haverfordwest between the 12th and 28th.
+Oundle (Northants.) recorded hail storms on the 8th and 22nd.
 There was a fine spell midmonth.
 Colder than average elsewhere apart from the east.

 1915 An easterly or northeasterly, and windy month.
 There were some particularly strong winds and some heavy rain for the SE.
 75 mm of rain fell in a thunderstorm near Kings Cross on the 6th.
 A cool month with some sharp frosts midmonth.
 1918 Warm, with some severe thunderstorms.
 30C at Reading on the 22nd, one of the earliest dates for such a high reading (although see April 1949).
 Most notable thunderstorms on the 17th; 50mm of rain in one hour around Wolverhampton, Stafford, and Lincoln.
 The most severe storm affected Bedfordshire, around Woburn and Ampthill, midafternoon.
 Eversholt suffered severe flooding.
 Lidlington recorded 82mm in three hours.
 Heavy hail, too: drifts 3' deep, remained in places for a couple of days.
 Water rushed down valleys, and parts of the wall of Woburn Park were washed away.
 More storms damaged crops in Lincoln.
 More storms on the 22nd; 66mm at Shifnal (Shrops.), and lightning damage to Leominster.